Documentation

 • Availability — Monitor product pages for stock changes

-Page monitors support CSS selectors to focus on specific parts of a page:
+Use CSS selectors to focus on specific parts of a page and reduce false positives:

 #main-content — Only monitor the main content area